veorq/cryptocoding/README.md

 # Cryptocoding

-This page lists coding rules with for each a description of the problem addressed (with a concrete example of failure), and then one or more solutions (with example code snippets).
+This page lists "coding rules" for implementations of cryptographic operations, and more generally to for operations involving secret or sensitive values.
+These rules are general recommendations and best practices to write safer code, but may not apply to all languages, may not be up-to-date with respect to the latest version of a language, OS, or library, and of course aren't sufficient to write secure code.
+Pull requests to improve the current content or add new "rules" are welcome.

+Most of the content comes from the "Crypto coding standard", originally set up by @veorq at cryptocoding.net, and created thanks to many contributors.

+TODO: say that in languages like Go, JS, or Java, you cant get any guarantee that no copy wont be left in memory

 ## Compare secret strings in constant time